pslucas0212/AnsibleInstallNotes/README.md

       # ./setup.sh

-- You are now able access your Tower installation at http://<ansibleTowerURL>/.
+- You are now able access your Tower installation at http://localhost/.
 You will receive a redirect to port 443.
 - If this is the first time you log into Ansible Tower, you will need to provide a subscription manifest

 ## Assigning Subscription
 - You have a couple of options for adding endpoint subscriptions to your Ansible Tower instance.
 - I chose to generate a manifest file and import that into my Ansible Tower instance.
 You would create a Satellite manifest.
-For this installation, I chose Satellite 6.9 and added the appropriate subscription and number of endpoints I wanted to manage.
+For this installation, I chose Satellite 6.9 and added the appropriate subscription and the number of endpoints I wanted to manage.

 ## References
 [Ansible Automation Platform Quick Installation Guide v3.8.2](https://docs.ansible.com/ansible-tower/latest/html/quickinstall/index.html)